 Addiction is often rooted in trauma.
 Trauma can manifest in various forms, such as childhood abuse, neglect, emotional or physical trauma, and can lead to the development of mental health disorders, including depression, anxiety, and post-traumatic stress disorder (PTSD).
-Opiate addiction is a condition that is difficult to treat due to its vcomplex nature and the challenges of long-term recovery.
+Opiate addiction is a condition that is difficult to treat due to its complex nature and the challenges of long-term recovery.
 Ibogaine treatment is shown to address the underlying causes of addiction, including trauma, by providing a profound and transformative experience.

 Ibogaine works by altering brain chemistry and resetting neural pathways.
 The drug has been found to bind to various receptors in the brain, including the NMDA receptor, which is involved in memory and learning, and the kappa opiate receptor, which is associated with stress and anxiety.
 This binding is thought to produce a range of effects, including reducing cravings, decreasing withdrawal symptoms, and inducing a dream-like state that allows individuals to process unresolved emotional issues.